Step-By-Step Process to Automating Cold Email Outreach

-Since there’s already been a lot of content on the mailshake blog about cold email scripts (LINK, LINK) and since you should think about cold email in terms of frameworks and not scripts anyways we’re going to discuss three things that you can do to optimize your custom email drip if you’ve had at least one touch point with every company in your lead bucket.
+Since there’s already been a lot of content on the Mailshake blog about cold email templates and since you should think about cold email in terms of frameworks and not scripts anyways we’re going to discuss three things that you can do to optimize your custom email drip if you’ve had at least one touch point with every company in your lead bucket.

 Same principles apply if you had at least one touchpoint with every company in your entire industry.
 Here’s how to keep the ball rolling without having to change markets.

 The first thing to do is ask for feedback from people and companies that have said “No.”